redhat-cop/namespace-configuration-operator/README.md

 Each has a parameter called `templatedResources`, which is an array.
 Each element of the array has two fields `objectTemplate` and `excludedPaths` (see below).

-The `objectTemplate` field must contains a [go template](https://golang.org/pkg/text/template/) that resolves to a single API Resource expressed in `yaml`.
+The `objectTemplate` field must contain a [go template](https://golang.org/pkg/text/template/) that resolves to a single API Resource expressed in `yaml`.
 The template is merged with the object selected by the CR.
 For example:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1